-- Academic, personal and/or professional projects.
-Each project should include: - o The project title and date - o Whether the work was done for academic, professional, or personal purposes - o If academic in purpose, the course title and number.
+- Applicant's name and contact information - Table of contents - A description of the applicant's individual contribution to any group or professional design projects. - Academic, personal and/or professional projects.
+Each project should include: - $\hfill\square$ The project title and date - Whether the work was done for academic, professional, or personal purposes - $\hfill\square$ \hfill If academic in purpose, the course title and number

-Electronic portfolios must be sent as .pdf files.
-Online portfolio links will NOT be accepted.
+Electronic portfolios must be sent as .pdf files no more than 15 MB.
+(Online portfolio links can be accepted with a pdf downloadable file.)